sudowing/service-engine-template/README.md

 This project is a containerized implementation of [**`service-engine`**](https://www.npmjs.com/package/service-engine).
 The goal is to provide a minimalist template that can be used to quickly bootstap services.

-This project currently supports PostgreSQL, MySQL, MSSQL (SQL-Server), Sqlite3 & Redshift.
+This project currently supports PostgreSQL, MySQL, MSSQL (SQL-Server), Sqlite3, Oracle & Redshift.
 Support for all other database dialects supported by [knex.js](http://knexjs.org) is planned.

 ![service-envine promo-art](assets/img/readme/service-engine_art.png "Service-Engine | Promo Poster (GraphQL, gRPC & REST")